ReMe-git/live2d-sprite/README.md

 ## Building:
 1. download CubismNativeSDK and unzip it to cubism/;
 2. use srcipts in thrid_party/scripts to download OpenGL libraries;
-3. use make to build, you will find libLive2DSprite.a in build/;
+3. use "make release" to build, you will find liblive2DSprite.a in build/;
+4. use "make debug" to build with debug flag;
-4. run live2d in build/ to test.
+5. run live2d in build/ to test.

 ## Use in another project
 add these into your CMakeLists.txt